CAFDataProcessing/data-processing-service/docs/pages/en-us/Features.md

 The Data Processing API supports a wide variety of conditions to control processing flow, with support for conditions against individual actions or a group of actions in a rule.
 More detail on the conditions available can be found in the Data Processing API [here](Data_Processing/API) under models.

-## Integration with CAF Storage Service
+## Integration with External Storage

 Processing data often involves dealing with large pieces of data.
-To accommodate this requirement, Data Processing workers have support for references to data stored using a CAF storage implementation.
+To accommodate this requirement, Data Processing workers have support for references to data stored using an external storage implementation.
 Large data values and files themselves can be uploaded to a storage location and a reference to the stored data is then passed into the workers that will retrieve data and perform operations on it.

 ## Variety of Processing Operations